yilserkan/Unity-Programming-Patterns/README.md

 An Interface is kind of a contract.
 It has set of methods, properties and other members that a target class must implement.

 ### Advantages of an Interface
+- Loose coupling

+## Disadvantages of an Interface
+- If you extend the interface you need to modify all classes which implement it.

 # Patterns